Ryan Gregorio: Commentary work

 Gregorio also worked as an analyst for ABS-CBN for UAAP coverage in mid-2000s, and for PBA games.

 Personal life

 Gregorio is married to Jin Salgado-Gregorio and has two children.
+One of them, Belle served as a courtside reporter for NU Bulldogs for season 84 of UAAP, and later in PBA.
+His brother Patrick, was a former executive of TNT Gropang Giga.